Phuoc-L/Team_2/Specification.md

 ## Alternate Sequences
 * The user clicks “cancel”
 	* The user is not logged out of their account

+## Non-Functional Requirements
+* The user can switch between light and dark mode
+* The system responds to the user within 1 second.
+* The menu is clear to see and navigate.

 ## Glossary
 * User: The person navigating the system through their computer.
 * System: The website